Klaus von Gleissenthall

 work with Ranjit Jhala

-My research focuses on (automated) methods for proving the
+My research focuses on (automated) methods that make it

-correctness of programs.
-I am paricularly interested in applying these
+am paricularly interested in applying these methods to facilitate

-methods to facilitate reasoning about concurrency and for the
+reasoning about concurrent and distributed systems and for the

 My email address is